Contest Guidelines

 Because personal narrative is defined as an “autobiographical story,” the writer of this genre should employ story-telling techniques.
 These techniques include the effective blending of summary and scene, dialogue, imagery (appealing to the five senses), characterization, the evocation of setting in order to advance character and plot, and the use of active verbs and nouns in favor of the typically less effective stacking of adjectives.
 Structure and focus are important in the personal narrative just as they are in any piece of writing.
 A story need not be told in chronological order.
 The structure of story, however, typically includes conflict, rising action, crisis, and resolution.

-A personal essay is defined as an anecdote or anecdotes taken from one’s life and connected to an idea.
+In contrast to a narrative, a creative nonfiction essay is defined as an anecdote or anecdotes taken from one’s life and connected to a larger idea or concept.
 For example, in Thomas Plummer’s “Diagnosing and Treating the Ophelia Syndrome,” his idea is that students should take responsibility for their own education and thought processes and not wait for someone else to tell them what to think.
 To evidence the validity of this idea, Plummer draws on experiences from his own life as well as examples from literature and popular culture.
 Plummer’s essay is very much idea-driven; however, the idea in a personal essay does not need to be as overt as Plummer’s.
 It can be more subtle and open to interpretation.
-As Philip Lopate says in “What Happened to the Personal Essay?”: “While it is true that historically the essay is related to rhetoric, it in fact seeks to persuade more by the delights of literary style than anything else” (301).
+As Philip Lopate says in “What Happened to the Personal Essay?”:

 Techniques:

-As with the personal narrative, the personal essay should be written using effective story-telling techniques.
+As with the personal narrative, the essay should be written using effective story-telling techniques.
 However, because a personal essay may be more idea-driven than image- or story- driven, these devices may be less prevalent than in the personal narrative.
 Structure is paramount in the personal essay.
 The writer of the personal essay has the challenge to, without heavy-handed moralizing, impose meaning on the seemingly random and sometimes chaotic events of his or her life.
 Hence, the reader of the personal essay needs to be pointed in the correct direction by the writer-he or she needs some sort of “road map” so that it is clear where the essay is going and why it is important to read it.
 Typical structures for the personal essay might include comparison/contrast, cause and effect, definition and process.

-Category Two: Analysis
+Category Two: Research and Inquiry

 Definition and Purpose: